2020 was the 36th year that the Disability Advice Service (East Suffolk) has been offering advice and support to the East Suffolk community.

 Impact of the Listening Service

-In its first six months, the Listening Service contacted over 750 clients, many of whom didn’t have specific issue they needed help with but stated that they were feeling fearful, forgotten or anxious and were genuinely so pleased to have heard from us.
+The Listening Service came into being during the first pandemic lockdown and by the end of 2020 had engaged with over 900 clients, many of whom didn’t have specific issue they needed help with but stated that they were feeling fearful, forgotten or anxious and were genuinely so pleased to have heard from us.
 23% of our calls led onto further referrals to one of our advisors or were signposted to other agencies such as housing, social care and medical services.